Support and payments

-Our fostering levels scheme gives carers the opportunity to develop their skills and be recognised for doing so.
+Our fostering levels provide carers with the opportunity to develop their skills and be recognised for doing so.

 Each new level pays an allowance which is in addition to the regular fostering weekly allowance.

-All newly approved carers are on this level for the first year of their fostering career.
-Carers who look after a child who is related to them will remain on this level.
+Most newly approved carers will start on this level for the first year of their fostering career.

 You will receive an additional £28 per week per child at this level.